mrjones2014/dash.nvim/README.md

 ### Code Style

 Use `snake_case` for everything.
-Ensure you use [EmmyLua Annotations](https://github.com/sumneko/lua-language-server/wiki/EmmyLua%2DAnnotations) for any public-facing API, and optionally for non-public functions, if the function is non-trivial or the types are not obvious.
+All Lua code should be checked and formatted with `luacheck` and `stylua`.
-Other than that, running `luacheck` and `stylua` should cover it.
+All Rust code should be checked and formatted using [rust-analyzer](https://github.com/rust-analyzer/rust-analyzer).